jgberton/rightplace-ai-case-study/docs/North.md

 >
 > It helps people find their direction.
 >
-> North was designed with the same philosophy.
+> North follows the same philosophy.

-> **Understanding people before matching opportunities.**

 North is the conversational intelligence behind RightPlace AI.